RafalGontarski/MyShop-backendV2/README.md

 ## "Będzie Łowione" - Fishing Shop

 ### Introduction
+Dear Recruiters,

-Welcome to the "Gone Fishing" project!
+Welcome to the "Będzie Łowione" project!
 This is a fishing shop inspired by the popular online store, Thomann.
 Our store offers a wide range of fishing products, categorized for ease of browsing, and includes varied functionalities for different user roles.

 ### App stack